tryton/tryton-client/doc/usage.rst

   * Search criteria: Defines the aspects to seek for.
   * General search operators:

-    - Equals: Search for results which exactly contain the following term.
+    - Equals: Search for results which are exactly the same as the following term.
-    - Is Different: Search for results which are different to the following term.
+    - Does Not Equal: Search for results which are different from the following term.

   * Additional search operators on numbers, amounts and strings:

     - Contains: Search for results which contain the following term.
-    - Not Contains:  Search for results which do not include the following term.
+    - Does Not Contain:  Search for results which do not include the following term.
+    - Starts With: Search for results beginning with the following term.
+    - Ends With: Search for results ending with the following term.

   * Additional search operators for numbers and amounts:

     - Is Between: Search for results inside a range (from - to).
     - Is Not Between: Search for results outside a range (from - to).
+    - Is Different: Same as 'Does Not Equal', see above.

   * Advanced Search expander opens additional search criteria.